argoproj/argo-cd/docs/operator-manual/notifications/services/awssqs.md

 ### Minimal configuration using AWS Env variables

-Ensure following list of enviromental variable is injected via OIDC, or other method.
+Ensure following list of environmental variable is injected via OIDC, or other method.
 And assuming SQS is local to the account.
 You may skip usage of secret for sensitive data and omit other parameters.
 (Setting parameters via ConfigMap takes precedent.)

 Variables: